aN4is/cypress-trello/README.md

-# Introduction to Cypress - Test automation university
+# Cypress Trello Clone Project

-This is a companion repository for the [Introduction to Cypress course on Test Automation university](https://testautomationu.applitools.com/cypress-getting-started/)
+This project is based on the Introduction to Cypress course provided by Test Automation University.
+It has been modified and personalized to serve as a learning tool and experimentation platform for test automation.

-## Author
-I am Filip.
-I am DevRel at [Replay.io](https://replay.io) and a [Cypress ambassador](https://cypress.io/ambassadors/)

 ## What’s in this repo
-This repo contains all the materials for the course.
-Most of the chapters start with `[chapter_name]_start.js` and finish with `[chapter_name]_end.js` file.
+This project includes a clone of a popular Trello app, built to support learning and practice with test automation using Cypress.
+You can create boards, lists, and cards, perform drag-and-drop operations, and even upload images to card details.
+A simple signup and login feature is also included, allowing users to create private boards.

 ## Trello clone app
 Bundled as a submodule is an app that is a clone of a popular [Trello app](https://trello.com).
 You can create boards, lists and cards.
 You can drag and drop cards between lists or even upload a picture to the card detail.
 There’s also a very simple signup and login which will allow you to create private boards